zwets/sshrew/README.md

     # /etc/NetworkManager/conf.d/default-wifi-powersave-on.conf
     wifi.powersave = 2

-Edit the `ssh.conf` file, replacing
+Edit the `client/ssh.conf` file, replacing

  * `{SERVER_HOST}`: the public name of the remote SSH server
  * `{SERVER_PORT}`: the port the remote SSH is listening on (normally `22`)